lucasps100/bird-up/README.md

 # Bird Up
-A social media platform for bird watchers.
+A digital nest for your birding club.

-** See `GETTING_STARTED.md` to gte started. **
+_See `GETTING_STARTED.md` to get started._

 ## 1. Problem Statement
 These days, social media platforms tend to be hub of vanity, pretention and vitriol.
 While there are great sub-communities on most social existing platforms, they can be dificult to locate.
 Plus, social media platforms don't have domain-specific features as they are designed to support the widest range of communities.
 While this is a smart business move for a profit-maximizing corporation, the universality of these platforms comes at the cost of access to the most cutting edge domain-specific tools that are handcrafted with your community in mind.

 ## 2. Technical Solution
 Bird Up: a social media for bird watchers, with AI powered bird recognition, location specific species discovery, and platform for sharing and discussing your latest discoveries.